-Under the assumption that the bridge sampling estimator $\hat{p}(\boldsymbol{y})$ is unbiased, the square root of the expected relative mean-squared error (Equation (10)) can be interpreted as the coefficient of variation (i.e., the ratio of the standard deviation and the mean).
+Under the assumption that the bridge sampling estimator $\hat{p}(y)$ is unbiased, the square root of the expected relative mean-squared error (Equation 14) can be interpreted as the coefficient of variation (i.e., the ratio of the standard deviation and the mean).
 To facilitate interpretation, the bridgesampling package also provides a percentage error which is obtained by simply converting the coefficient of variation to a percentage.

 Note that the error_measures function can currently not be used to obtain approximate errors for the "warp3" method with repetitions = 1.
 The reason is that, in our experience, the approximate errors appear to be unreliable in this case.
+A reason might be that the warping transformation in Equation 10 adds a minus sign with probability 0.5 to the posterior samples which may alter the autocorrelation structure.